 As you learn Korean, especially the Korean alphabet, it might seem like a scary idea, with the completely new alphabet system and all.
 However, it’s actually a very systematic and simple alphabet to grasp!
 With the right tools, you can learn to read Korean in about 90 minutes.

-Now you should be ready to listen to Korean pop songs and recognize this word in use in the lyrics.
-Perhaps you can express how crazy Korean drama scenes are in your favorite K-drama.
 Alternatively, go out in the real world to express when you’ve gone crazy over something or joke with your friends about things that don’t seem quite right to you.
 However, remember to use the Korean words for “crazy” with caution, or just avoid calling a person crazy!